madd86/awesome-system-design/readme.md

 - [SQLite](https://www.sqlite.org/index.html) - Another widely used database that is built into all mobile phones and most computers.

-- [Sql Server](https://www.microsoft.com/en-us/sql-server) - Widely used relational database
+- [Sql Server](https://www.microsoft.com/en-us/sql-server) - Widely used relational database.

 ## NoSQL